sesh-kebab/eks-sso/docs/design/spec.md

 The `openid` scope should contain a username or email we can use as the `userID` in our application (see: https://auth0.com/docs/protocols/oauth2).
 * The service's frontend will use the Auth0 React Lock (https://www.npmjs.com/package/auth0-react-lock) to perform the handshake with Auth0.
 * Every route in the frontend will be protected by the Auth0 React Lock.
 * Users will need to configure the service's Kubernetes yaml files to connect the web service with their Auth0 Application.
-They will also need to specify which OAuth2 providers to display in the Auth0 React Lock.
+They will also need to specify which connections to display in the Auth0 React Lock.
 This may look something like:
 ```
 auth0: